WebToolsCAE/dqs/README.md

 ### `clearAll`

-Clears all thoughts on the current map.
+Clears all elements on the current plain.

 ```
 DO:clearAll/